Voyz/ibind/docs/websocket/quickstart.md

 # Should print 'WebSocket client stopped'
 ```

 A range of lifecycle events allows your application respond to changes in connection state.
-See lifecycle events [FIXME: link to docs].
+See [Runtime and Lifecycle](./core-concepts/runtime-and-lifecycle.md).

 Likewise you can react to changes in subscription statuses: